msquared-io/avatar-creator/README.md

 ## License

+The contents of this repository is MIT Licensed.

-This repository and any related avatar assets not otherwise licensed are proprietary to MSquared.
+Any referenced avatar assets not otherwise explicitly licensed are property of their respective owners.
 All rights reserved.